 Dobbie spent her first two seasons of collegiate competition at Ohio University, scoring 34 goals as a freshman in 2005 and 37 in 2006.
 She was a two-time All-ALC honoree for the Bobcats and earned WomensLacrosse.com Freshman All-America Team laurels.

-Dobbie, still playing for the Canadian National Team, competed on the bronze medal winning squad at the 2009 World Cup.
-Dobbie was named All-World after tallying a team-high 18 goals, 21 points, 58 draw controls, 11 ground balls and six caused turnovers.
-She was also captain of the 2003 Canadian Junior U-19 team, leading the squad in goals scored.
-She was a member of the 2003 World Championship team that won a bronze medal.
+Dobbie, still playing for the Canadian National Team, competed on the bronze medal winning squad at the 2009 World Cup before leading the Canadians to a silver medal on their home turf, in Oshawa, at the 2013 games.
+Dobbie was named to the All-World Team after both World Cups.
+She was also captain of the 2003 Canadian Junior U-19 team, leading the squad in goals scored, and was a member of the 2003 World Championship team that won a bronze medal.